 - Mix everything except the egg and taste.
 Once satisfied with the seasoning, add the egg and mix.

-- Day One: Make Tomato Sauce and 12 large meatballs the day before and allow flavors to meld overnight in fridge.
+- Day One: Make Tomato Sauce and 12 large meatballs the day before and allow flavors to meld overnight in fridge if you have the time.

 - Heat sauce, slice cold meatballs